MyHomeworkSpace/api-server/README.md

 OpenResty can be installed by following [their instructions](https://openresty.org/en/download.html).
 You can use a different server, such as nginx, Apache, or Microsoft IIS, but you might have to alter the instructions below.

+Roamer can be installed by following [their instructions](https://github.com/thatoddmailbox/roamer/wiki/installation).

 ## Setting up (for development)
 This guide might seem long and complicated!
 However, don't worry: it's supposed to be somewhat methodical and detailed, which is why there's so many steps.
 You'll be up and running in no time!

 1. First, you'll need to create a new database in MySQL.
 You can call it something clever, like `myhomeworkspace`.
 2. You'll also want to create a new user account in MySQL that has full access to the `myhomeworkspace` database.
 Make its password something random and secure.
 You'll need it later.
-3. Included with this repository is a `dbschema.sql` file.
-Make sure you've selected the `myhomeworkspace` database, and then run the commands in that file in order to create the table structures needed.
-4. Run `go get github.com/MyHomeworkSpace/api-server`.
+3. Run `go get github.com/MyHomeworkSpace/api-server`.
 This will download this repository (and its dependencies) into the appropriate location of your $GOPATH.
-5. In a terminal, change directory into the location where the code was downloaded (on Linux/macOS, this will be something like `~/go/src/github.com/MyHomeworkSpace/api-server`)
+4. In a terminal, change directory into the location where the code was downloaded (on Linux/macOS, this will be something like `~/go/src/github.com/MyHomeworkSpace/api-server`)
+5. Run `roamer setup`.
+Roamer will create a `roamer.local.toml` file.
+6. Open the `roamer.local.toml` file in a text editor of your choice.
+Update the line that begins with `DSN=` to refer to the database and user that you just created.
+It should look something like `DSN = "myhomeworkspace:mySuperSecurePassword@tcp(localhost:3306)/myhomeworkspace"`.
 6. Run `go run github.com/MyHomeworkSpace/api-server`.
 It will display an error, this is normal.
 7. A new `config.toml` file will have appeared in the api-server folder.
 Open it in a text editor.
 8. This part can get somewhat specific to your setup.
 We _are_ making some assumptions, but these assumptions will be valid if you follow this guide.